SweetoCodes/RC/README.md

 ### Migrating a turborepo project to Clouflare Pages
 Nion comes from the [t3 turbo stack](https://github.com/t3-oss/create-t3-turbo), it currently runs on Vercel and i'd love to move it to Cloudflare Pages.
 However, i'm struggling to successfully build a turborepo project on cloudflare.

+## Other Things I'm Spending Time Building
+Raft (Community) - Spending time with people by default.

+Lax - A neural net library based on Jax.

+3d Avatar - Finishing the 3d scene of my personal website.

+Monte Carlo Simulations - Simulating how businesses evolve and compete.